 When Forced Sale Value is Preferred

-There are certain instances when using forced value is a good idea for a business.
+There are certain instances when using forced sale value is a good idea for a business.
 One of these instances is when the business is troubled and needs to obtain capital within a short time.
-The business will sell its machinery and equipment as-is without having to repair or service them for resale.
-The buyers will purchase the assets at a price that is below the fair market value with the plan of using them in their businesses or servicing them and selling them at a higher price.
+The business will sell its machinery and equipment as-is, without having to repair or service them for resale.
+The buyers will purchase the assets at a price that is below the fair market value with the plan of using them in their businesses or servicing them and re-selling them at a higher price.

-The forced sale valuation method would, however, not be ideal for a healthy business that is disposing of its asset.
-The business can prolong the auction period to attract a large pool of buyers who would be willing to pay more for an asset that’s been serviced and is in mint condition.
+The forced sale valuation method would, however, not be ideal for a healthy business that is disposing of its assets.
+The business can prolong the auction period to attract a larger pool of buyers who would be willing to pay more for an asset that’s been serviced and is in mint condition.
 Also, prolonging the auction period gives the business more time to repair and service the assets to increase their valuation.

 Apart from using the forced sale valuation, appraisers may also use alternative methods of valuation like fair market value and orderly liquidation value.

 Orderly Liquidation Value

 The orderly liquidation value is based on the assumption that the seller has a reasonable amount of time to sell an asset to the highest bidder.
 The seller uses a channel of sale with the largest pool of buyers with the ability to buy the asset at a relatively higher rate.

 With the forced sale value, the seller is under coercion to sell off the equipment, buildings, and other assets.
 The buyer takes advantage of the seller’s economic event to force the sale of the assets within a short duration, and the practice attracts reduced sales value compared to the other methods.
 Due to the urgency associated with the forced sale method, the value of the assets is usually lower than the fair market value and the orderly liquidation value.